helsingborg-stad/spm-meals/README.md

 - [x] code-documentation
 - [x] write tests
 - [x] complete package documentation
 - [ ] the `fetch` method should return a publisher, similar to what we did with the `spm-public-calendar` library
+- [ ] perhaps we should change so that the date supplided in the publisher method fetches information for that date instead of just filtering the last fetch.